Hunter-Grimes/Rabadon-s-Grimoire/Doc/Backend.md

 ### [models.py](/backend/models.py)
 As one could guess from the name, these are the models in which the data obtained from the API requests  is sorted into and is afterward uploaded to the database.
 ### [requirements.txt](/backend/requirements.txt)
+Contains the requirements needed for the database to function smoothly.
 ### [RIOT_API_KEY.txt](/backend/RIOT_API_KEY.txt)
 This is the project's Riot API key, currently it is using a personal key so it is set to a fixed rate.
 This probably should not be ever changed unless a Product API key is obtained.